Skip to content

 This is the silent budget killer inside every company.
 And unless you can see and control AI usage at the key level, you can’t contain it.

-How shadow AI forms in an organization
+How shadow AI takes root in your organization

 A developer needs to debug something at 2 AM.
 The official AI tooling requires VPN access that’s temporarily down.
 Their personal ChatGPT API key is one browser tab away.
 They hardcode it “just for tonight.”